-They’ll schedule another phone-call, and guide you through the loan application process (if you live in England or Wales you might be able to apply for an undergraduate or postgraduate loan with Student Finance England) or they’ll help you set up your monthly or annual payment plan.
+They’ll schedule another phone-call, and guide you through the loan application process (if you live in England you might be able to apply for an undergraduate or postgraduate loan with Student Finance England) or they’ll help you set up your monthly or annual payment plan.

 Passing the baton